vokhmin/about/cv.md

 ### Software Development Engineer
 **Spotware Systems** \
-Jun 2021 (9 months) \
+Jun 2021 - Present \
 Jan 2016 - Jan 2020 (4 years 1 month) \
 Responsibilities:
-- As a part of a server-side team, development and supporting backend services of the high-loaded multi-instrumental trading platform and later the crypto-currency exchange (trading functionality: orders matching and processing, user management, various stateless and stateful services, interactions with Postrgesql and RabbitMQ);
+- As a part of a server-side team, development and supporting backend services of the high-loaded multi-instrumental trading platform and later the crypto-currency exchange (trading functionality: orders matching and processing, user management, various stateless and stateful services, interactions with with Postrgesql, Redis and RabbitMQ);
 - Implementing adapters to communicate with third party market liquidity providers (FIX or proprietary protocol) and with different blockchains through the json-rpc API (Bitcoin, Ethereum, ERC20 tokens) and integration java based services with Solidity contracts;
 - Participating in making architecture and technical decisions, research, and prototyping;
 - Communicating with frontend teams to specify and clarify the interaction protocols (REST and Protobuf based);
 - Writing unit/functional/acceptance tests and maintaining a consistent state of the builds;
-- Working with SysOps and DevOps team for deployment, configuring and supporting Production/UAT/ DEV environments (Docker, Bitcoin and geth core, Shell scripts).
+- Working with SysOps and DevOps team for deployment, configuring and supporting Production/UAT/DEV environments (Docker, Bitcoin and GEth core, Shell scripts).

-Lately I've been doing a lot of infrastructural and DevOps-related tasks.
+Also I've been doing a lot of infrastructural and DevOps-related tasks.
 Optimized project build processes, CI pipelines and DB migrations.
 Implemented Docker/Compose based environment for local development executing all backend services, which made it possible to write full-fledged end-to-end tests for the company's server products.
 Helped migrate this solution to Kubernetes.

-### Software Engineer
+### Software Development Engineer
 **hoolah** \
 Feb 2020 – Jun 2021 (1 year 5 months) \
 Responsibilities: